Source Code, Datasets

 Our method was tested on the following real datasets.

-1. Seismic: we used the IRIS Seismic Data Access repository to gather data series representing seismic waves from various locations.
-We obtained 100 million data series of size 256.
-The complete dataset size was 100 GB.
+- Seismic: we used the IRIS Seismic Data Access repository to gather data series representing seismic waves from various locations.

-2. SALD: includes neuroscience MRI data.
 The dataset comprised of 200 million data series of size 128.
-The complete dataset size was 100GB.

-3. Deep1B: contains vectors extracted from the last layers of a convolutional neural network (computer vision).
+- Deep1B: contains vectors extracted from the last layers of a convolutional neural network (computer vision).
 The dataset comprised 267 million vectors of size 96.
 The dataset size was 100GB.